CaptAJW/preaccident-podcast-thematic-index/README.md

 ## How the Source Data Was Collected

-The project began by collecting publicly accessible metadata from the PreAccident Podcast archive hosted on Podbean.
+The project began by collecting publicly accessible metadata from the Pre-Accident Podcast archive hosted on Podbean.

 A Python-based scraping and data-collection process was used to retrieve and preserve the available structured information in JSON format.
 The collected information included, where available: